MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 ### Turn on Screen Sharing

-Users can enable screen sharing for sharing content on call and in meetings using the regular in-app flow when they first try to screen share, but this requires they restart new Teams.
+Users can enable screen sharing for sharing content on calls and in meetings using the regular in-app flow when they first try to screen share.
+This action requires that they restart new Teams.
 The user needs to drop from the meeting.
 Alternatively, users can turn on permissions for screen recording under system settings.

-For Monterey OS:
+#### Screen sharing for Monterey OS

 1. Open macOS System Preferences.
 2. Go to Security & Privacy > Privacy tab > Screen Recording.
-3. Select the **+** sign to add Microsoft Teams (work or school) to allow recording content of your screen.
+3. Select the **+** sign to add Microsoft Teams to allow recording content of your screen.

 :::image type="content" source="media/new-teams-mac-security.png" alt-text="new teams mac security page":::

-#### For macOS Ventura and Sonoma
+##### Screen sharing for macOS Ventura and Sonoma

 1. Go to Privacy & Security > Screen Recording.
-2. Switch the toggle for Microsoft Teams (work or school) to Allow recording of the content of your screen.
+2. Switch the toggle for Microsoft Teams to Allow recording of the content of your screen.

 :::image type="content" source="media/new-teams-mac-screen-recording.png" alt-text="new teams mac screen recording page":::